American White Pelican Skull

 - Additional information

 American White Pelican Skull measures 17.0 inches.
 American White Pelican Skull is museum quality polyurethane Cast.
+2-part skull (separate cranium & jaw).
 Made in USA.
-Pelecanus erythrorhynchos is the scientific name.
-California Academy of Sciences specimen.
+Cast of Original California Academy of Sciences specimen.
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 Outside the breeding season the Pelecanus erythrorhynchos bare parts become duller in color, with the naked facial skin yellow and the bill, pouch, and feet an orangy flesh color.